-A/R Factoring Financing removes the funding burden for the not-yet bankable businesses.
+A/R Factoring Financing removes the funding burden for not-yet bankable businesses.
 Companies extend customer credit without securing cash flow financing, causing financial stress.
-Invoice factoring removes cash flow struggles, mitigates client risk, and enables offering credit terms.
+But invoice factoring removes cash flow struggles, mitigates client risk, and enables offering credit terms.

 Businesses lacking the credit profile to secure traditional financing need alternative tools to extend customer credit terms.
-Small businesses, startups, and entrepreneurs without established customer lists are short on cash reserves.
-Extending payment credit terms allows your customers to pay 30, 60, or 90-days plus after services are rendered.
+Usually, small businesses, startups, and entrepreneurs without established customer lists are short on cash reserves.
+Thus, extending payment credit terms allows your customers to pay 30, 60, or 90-days plus after services are rendered.
 Commercial sales made on credit are usually called payment or credit terms.
-Foreign companies with sales into the US can use Bankers Factoring Credit Facilities too.
+However, foreign companies with sales into the US can use Bankers Factoring Credit Facilities too.

 It is common for business owners to acquire commercial customers who require large lines of credit.
-How can small businesses turn away Big Box Retailers promising hundreds of thousands in purchase orders?
-If your company struggles to finance operations due to extended credit terms, submit an online funding application today.
-Same Day AR Factor Financing provides the working capital business owners need to support two or three months of business expenses.
+So how can small businesses turn away Big Box Retailers promising hundreds of thousands in purchase orders?
+Nevertheless, if your company struggles to finance operations due to extended credit terms, you should submit an online funding application today.
+That’s because same Day AR Factor Financing provides the working capital business owners need to support two or three months of business expenses.

 This article will cover the following topics that will teach you how to offer payment terms to your customers while also eluding your cash flow issues.

 - How to mitigate the risks of offering customer credit terms?

 - AR Factoring Financing Facilitates Offering Credit Terms

 - Pros of Invoice Factoring